Atlantic Wall: Channel Islands

 The Channel Islands were heavily fortified, particularly the island of Alderney, which is closest to Britain.
 Hitler had decreed that one-twelfth of the steel and concrete used in the Atlantic Wall should go to the Channel Islands, because of the propaganda value of controlling British territory.
 The islands were some of the most densely fortified areas in Europe, with a host of Hohlgangsanlage tunnels, casemates, and coastal artillery positions.

-However, as the Channel Islands lacked strategic significance, the Allies bypassed them when they invaded Normandy.
+However, the Channel Islands lacked strategic significance and the Allies bypassed them when they invaded Normandy.
 As a result, the German garrisons stationed on the islands did not surrender until 9 May 1945—one day after Victory in Europe Day.
 The garrison on Alderney did not surrender until 16 May.
-Because most of the German garrisons surrendered peacefully, the Channel Islands are host to some of the best-preserved Atlantic Wall sites.
+As most of the German garrisons surrendered peacefully, the Channel Islands are host to some of the best-preserved Atlantic Wall sites.

 The commander in Guernsey produced books giving detailed pictures, plans and descriptions of the fortifications in the island, Festung Guernsey.